 If any trainee, LTFT or otherwise has an ARCP in line with their calendar year of training but has not reached the end of a training year, e.g. CT1, CT2, ST4, ST5, the ARCP review is a comment on whether progression towards the end points is satisfactory for the time at which they are completing the report.

 When you are an LTFT trainee, in a similar way to FTE colleagues, you can assess your progress through Higher Training and calculate your CCT, using our CCT calculator.

 Return to Training

 Many trainees take a period of absence from training for a number of reasons which can often vary in duration.
 This can include;

-In some cases, trainees who have had a prolonged period of absence have been expected to immediately return to full duties, including on-calls without a re-introduction period, which potentially has negative implications for the trainee and patient safety.
+In some cases, if you have had a prolonged period of absence you have been expected to immediately return to full duties, including on-calls without a re-introduction period, which potentially has negative implications for the trainee and patient safety.

 The purpose of the HEE Supported Return to Training Guidance (SuppoRTT) is to improve patient safety and quality of care, whilst giving trainees an opportunity to regain their confidence and previously acquired skills more quickly and safely.

 The SuppoRTT Guidance is designed to be flexible and take into account the differing nature and length of absence, as well as the Speciality and stage of your training, to ensure that the you can safely and confidently return and practice within your training programme.

 If you have been absent for a period of 3 months or over, it’s strongly recommended that you follow the SuppoRTT structures and procedures.
 It has been designed to be flexible and take into account the differing nature and length of absence, as well as the Speciality and stage of training, to ensure that you can safely return and practice within your training programme.